-- Sunday concludes with brunch, perhaps a hike, and a ritual of support for LA environmental and social justice leadership.
+The Campando program is light with a focus on rejuvination.
+Cellphones are put into a box upon arrival.
+Friday night typically begins with a meet-and-greet happy hour.
+Sunday concludes with brunch, perhaps a hike, and a ritual of support for LA County’s environmental and justice leadership.